 Students interested in earning both a JD and a Master of Social Work may earn both degrees on an accelerated basis by enrolling in the Dual-Degree JD/MSW program.
 Students must apply and be accepted separately to each program.
 Ideally, students would apply to both programs before starting either but a student enrolled in either program could, during the first year (and possibly later), apply for and be accepted to the other program.

 To ensure their safety and maintain high-quality care of patients, clinical affiliates of the university require students to have a criminal background check.
 All students entering the Quinnipiac MSW program are required to undergo a criminal background check (through the university vendor) prior to beginning classes.
 This is a mandatory component of the program.
 In addition, MSW students may be required to undergo a criminal background re-check and/or drug screen prior to any of their field placements.
 The results are made available to the student through their own personal and secure online portal.
-Whenever a Quinnipiac MSW student may need proof of his/her criminal background check for field placements, the student will release the information directly from their personal portal to the clinical site.
+Whenever a Quinnipiac MSW student may need proof of their criminal background check for field placements, the student will release the information directly from their personal portal to the clinical site.
 The cost of the criminal background check and any re-checks and/or drug screens is the responsibility of each individual student.

 Additional Program Costs